gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 ### -Path
 Specifies a local path, network path, or SharePoint Server URL for the data repository that you want to scan.
 Wildcards are not supported.

 For SharePoint paths: SharePoint Server 2016 and SharePoint Server 2013 are supported.
-SharePoint 2010 is also supported for customers who have extended support for this version of SharePoint.
+SharePoint Server 2010 is also supported for customers who have extended support for this version of SharePoint.

 Examples include C:\Folder\, C:\Folder\Filename, \\\Server\Folder, http://sharepoint.contoso.com/Shared%20Documents/Folder.
 Paths can include spaces when you enclose the path value with quotes.